dominicbates/football-score-predictor/README.md

 ### Possible to do list:

 1. Productionise in streamlit?
+2. Measure covariance between the goals of both teams to see if distributions are uncorrelated.
+If there is a significant correlation, we can then account for this in our monte carlo sampling process
+3. Get this working for several leagues  and streamline code to computer for all on one step (seperate models).
-2. Sperate model/process to calculate: For player X in team Y, what fraction of Ys goals go through them (then can multiply this by team stats to get player stats?)
+4. Could build a seperate model or process to calculate: For player X in team Y, what fraction of Ys goals go through them (then can multiply this by team stats to get player goal probabilities)
-3. Can we make pdf calculation exact, rather than a random sample?
+5. Can we make pdf calculation exact, rather than a random sample.
-4. Investigate covariance between home and away goal distributions
-5. Create bayesian model + encorporate posteriors in to goals pdf
+6. Create bayesian model + encorporate posteriors in to goals pdf
-6. Find and append other data to model (e.g. injury / change in manager info)
+7. Find and append other data to model (e.g. injury / change in manager info)
-7. Better account for promoted team predictions when no data exists (partially done)
+8. Better account for promoted team predictions when no data exists (partially done)